CANIS-NAU/NetGauge_Games/README.md

   }
 ```

 This creates the channel that allows information to be communicated between the HTML games and the Application itself.
-The Flutter Bridge uses a Native Message Handler to process the requests send from the games.
+The Flutter Bridge uses a Native Message Handler to process the requests sent from the games.
 Put simply, a game posts a 'message' through the Flutter Bridge that represents a particular request along with a payload of information if necessary.
 The `handleNativeMessage` function in the `_WebViewPageState` class processes this message and executes the associated command.
 Here is the main body of the `handleNativeMessage` function:

 ```{dart}
   void handleNativeMessage(String message) {